ThomasDeutsch/flowcards/README.md

 ## Example
 To demonstrate this, we take a look at user-flows.<br/>
 A user flow is a series of steps a user takes to achieve a meaningful goal.<br/>
+Lets say, we want to build an e-comerce app, we might start with this flow:<br/>

 ![flow-1](https://github.com/ThomasDeutsch/flowcards/blob/master/docs/img/purchase-flow-1.png)

-this can be translated into a JavaScript generator function
+this can be translated to a JavaScript generator function
 ```js
 function* userIsAbleToPurchaseProduct() {
   yield wait('selectProduct');